3.0. Package

 touch src/bikes/__init__.py

-To publish a package using uv, you can use the command:
+To publish your package to a configured repository, use the command:

 uv publish